Quantum Algorithms to Determine Spin-Resolved Exchange-Correlation Potential for Strongly Correlated Materials: Background

 where the universal functional

 contains all interaction and kinetic contributions and is independent of the external potential.

-Because $F$ is not known explicitly, one introduces the Kohn--Sham (KS) system~\cite{Kohn1965}, which reproduces the interacting densities using a non-interacting Hamiltonian.
+Because $F$ is not known explicitly, one introduces the Kohn-Sham (KS) system~\cite{Kohn1965}, which reproduces the interacting densities using a non-interacting Hamiltonian.
 The KS decomposition reads

-where $E_S$ corresponds to the kinetic energy of a non-interacting system that reproduces the interacting densities, while $E_H$ represents the classical mean-field contribution of the electron--electron interaction.
-All remaining many-body effects beyond this mean-field description are contained in the XC functional $E_{\mathrm{XC}}$.
-Stationarity of the total energy functional with respect to variations in the density $n_{i\sigma}$ yields the spin-dependent KS potential
+where \(T_\mathrm{S}\) denotes the kinetic-energy functional of the auxiliary non-interacting Kohn--Sham system that reproduces the interacting densities.
+The Hartree functional \(E_H\) represents the classical mean-field contribution of the electron-electron interaction, while all remaining many-body effects beyond this mean-field description are contained in the XC functional \(E_{\mathrm{XC}}\).

+Because the lattice density is represented by a finite set of site occupations, functional derivatives reduce to ordinary partial derivatives.
+Variational minimization of the total energy functional yields the effective spin-dependent KS potential,